Physics-50/Module-3/docs/week2.md

 5. [Further Exploration (optional)](#further-exploration)
 6. [Checkpoint Instructions](#checkpoint-instructions)

+**We will make use of dry ice in lab this week.
+The only pre-lab reading for this week is to carefully review the [safety precautions at this link](dry-ice-safety).**

-**There is no pre-lab reading for this week and the embedded mini-questions are intended to be completed in lab this week rather than in advance.
+**The rest of the instructions in this week's lab manual do not need to be read in advance.
+The embedded mini-questions are intended to be completed in lab this week rather than in advance.
 You will only receive credit for the mini-questions if they are completed during the lab period.
 Instead of pre-lab reading we would like you to reflect on any discrepancies between your results from last week and the expected value and possible explanations for the discrepancy.**

 ## Experimental Iteration